zhangdimelody/backbone/README.md

 Backbone is an open-sourced component of DocumentCloud: https://github.com/documentcloud

-Many thanks to our contributors: https://github.com/jashkenas/backbone/graphs/contributors
+Many hanks to our contributors: https://github.com/jashkenas/backbone/graphs/contributors

 Special thanks to Robert Kieffer for the original philosophy behind Backbone.